2-bee/2-bee.github.io/_features/02-analysis.md

 ## Analysis

 # How are the beehives distributed?
 The number of beehives in the world is not equally distributed and is not constant over time.
 We explore the change in the world, continents and certain countries.
-To start with, we introduce the world beehives population trend in an interactive graph.
+To start with, we introduce the world beehives population trend in an <span style="background-color: #ded1cf">interactive graph</span>.

 {% include world_beehives.html %}

-We can see that the number of beehives is actually increasing in the world, in fact the total number of beehives increased 185.06% over the last 56 Years!
+We can see that the number of beehives is actually increasing in the world, in fact the total number of beehives <span style="background-color: #ded1cf">increased 185.06% over the last 56 Years!</span>
 But there could still be some differences between continents.
 Let’s look at this.

 {% include stacked.html %}